Armorine86/cub3D/README.md

 - ESC to quit
 - Textures for every wall faces, floor and ceiling
 - Fog effect
-- Map loaded from file
+- Map loaded from file (customizable)
 - Minimap
 - Crosshair